yashgupta17402/Asic-Design-Flow/README.md

 Find the output of the C program on the RISC V Compiler using the Spike command and debug the code

 ## Check the Output and compare with previous output.
-In our previous lab, we compiled our C code using both gcc and a RISC-V compiler.
-In assignment 3 we are going to have find the result of n numbers on the RISCV compiler using the SPIKE command.
+We are going to have find the result of n numbers on the RISCV compiler using the SPIKE command instead of gcc and risc-v compiler.

 ### Code for compiling the objdump file
 ```bash